Tai Chi for Health

 Tai Chi Instructor

 Peace and serenity from our Lord Jesus to you.
-A Marine, I sought inward peace and through a back injury, getting up out of a chair, found seated Tai Chi.
-Quickly regaining my strength, I began standing and continue to play Tai Chi for inner peace.
+A Marine, I needed inner peace and through a simple back injury, getting out of a chair, found seated Tai Chi.
+Quickly regaining my flexibility and finding some peace, I began standing and continue to play Tai Chi for inner peace and strength.

 Hostings